21 Hours Fasting | Benefits | Risks and Tips

 The human growth hormone (HGH) is a protein hormone important in various areas of your health.
 The vital hormone plays a role in development, metabolism, reduced weight, and muscle mass.

-Fasting may aid in the maintenance of stable insulin levels throughout the day, which might also help to optimize HGH levels.
+Fasting may aid in maintaining stable insulin levels throughout the day, which might also help optimize HGH levels.

 What Are the Potential Side Effects of 21 Hour Fasting?